Bermuda Police Service: Rank structure

 The Reserve Police have their own distinct rank structure, which is one of the ways of distinguishing the more senior Reserve ranks from Regular ranks.
 The rank structure was altered in 2015.

-The insignia is similar to some UK Special Constabulary rank structures, in that it does not uses the 'pips and crowns' system, but rather bars and laurel wreaths.
+The insignia is similar to some UK Special Constabulary rank structures, in that it does not use the 'pips and crowns' system, but rather bars and laurel wreaths.
 Reserve Constables wear no insignia, just their collar number, like their regular counterparts.

 Equipment

 The current equipment of Bermuda Police consists of ASP telescopic batons for regular duty and Arnold 26-inch batons for crowd and riot control, as well as PAVA spray, Tasers, ARWEN 37 launchers, and tear gas and smoke grenades.
-Firearms available include Glock 17 9mm handguns, Heckler & Koch MP5 9mm submachine guns, M16 and M4 assault rifles, and Remington 12 gauge shotguns.